Who we are

 What we do

 Our advice and guidance are tailored for individuals and micro/small businesses (up to 250 employees).
 Larger organisations require a more scaled-up approach.
-We work in partnership with NCSC and these larger organisations to help develop strategies in managing cybersecurity at scale.
+We work in conjunction with NCSC and these larger organisations to help develop strategies in managing cybersecurity at scale.

 More specifically, the Northern Ireland Cyber Security Centre: